indowebit/Ext-PHP/README.txt

-Ext-PHP Versi 0.1
+Ext-PHP Version 0.1
-Framework Extjs untuk membangun aplikasi dengan cepat menggunakan libray Extjs build and Development By http://indowebit.co.cc
+Extjs framework for rapidly build web application using Extjs Library build and Development By http://indowebit.com

 INSTALATION
 ==============================================
-1. Make config_sistem.php writable (chmod 777)
+1. Make sure the file config_sistem.php writable for public (chmod 777)
 2. Browse with firefox to installation folder
    Example : http://localhost/<your_folder>/install
-   Sesuaikan site title, menu title dengan aplikasi yang akan anda bangun
+   fit site title, menu title with your application that you would to build

 RUNNING WEBSITE eg (http://localhost/<your_folder>)
 ==================================================